bluebirdOT/HackTheWorld/HackingTheWorld/README.md

 # HackTheWorld
 This repository, created by William Torres, serves as a knowledge base for my pentesting journey.
 It contains notes, cheat sheets, and resources I’ve gathered through my exploration of cybersecurity challenges, including Hack the Box.
-As I continue learning and growing, I’ll update this space with valuable insights and tools—because I may ##hack the world##.
+As I continue learning and growing, I’ll update this space with valuable insights and tools—because I may hack the world.

 ### **CHEAT SHEET- https://devhints.io/curl**